Understanding eligibility

 Who can receive ELEVIDYS

-All mutations except for deletions in exons 8 and/or 9 are eligible.
+All mutations except for whole or partial deletions in exons 8 and/or 9 are eligible.
 Note: duplication mutations in exons 8 and/or 9 may be eligible.

-People with certain mutation deletions (in exons 1 to 17 and/or exons 59 to 71) may be at risk for an immune response affecting muscles (immune-mediated myositis).
+People with certain mutation deletions (in exons 1 to 17 and/or exons 59 to 71) have experienced for a serious and sometimes life-threatening immune response affecting muscles (immune-mediated myositis).

-Talk to your doctor about your genetic test results.
+Talk to your doctor about your genetic test results and how they may impact your child’s eligibility.

 A genetic test is required to confirm a mutation in the dystrophin gene.
 If you’ve had a test already, provide the report to your doctor to see if an updated test may be needed.

-Your doctor will perform additional tests to confirm ELEVIDYS is appropriate.
+Your doctor will perform additional tests and ask you questions about recent vaccinations and infections to confirm whether ELEVIDYS is appropriate.

 Why antibodies matter